stepper-motor/stepper_motor/manual/MANUAL.md

 * The devloper should not have intimate understanding of DB atomicity and ActiveRecord `with_lock` and `reload` to have step workflows
 * It should not be necessary to configure a whole extra service (like Temporal.io) just for supporting those workflows.
 A service like that should be a part of your monolith, not an external application.
 It should not be necessary to talk to that service using complex, Ruby-unfriendly protocols and interfaces like gRPC.
 It should not be needed to run complex scheduling systems such as ZooKeeper either.

-So, StepperMotor aims to give you "just enough of Temporal-like functionality" for most Rails-bound workflows.
+So, stepper_motor aims to give you "just enough of Temporal-like functionality" for most Rails-bound workflows.
 Without extra dependencies, network calls, services or having to learn extra languages.
 We hope you will enjoy using it just as much as we do!
 Let's dive in!

-## A brief introduction to StepperMotor
+## A brief introduction to stepper_motor

-StepperMotor is built around the concept of a `Journey`.
+stepper_motor is built around the concept of a `Journey`.
 A `Journey` [is a sequence of steps happening to a `hero`](https://en.wikipedia.org/wiki/Hero%27s_journey) - once launched, the journey will run until it either finishes or cancels.
 A `Journey` is just an `ActiveRecord` model, with all the persistence methods you already know and use.

 Steps are defined inside the Journey subclasses as blocks, and they run in the context of that subclass' instance.
 The following constraints apply: